MohamedIdris45/Basic-Setup/Nginx/Nginx.md

 	2. This script install nginx latest version

+		mention your domain name when script prompts

+		Note: Domain should be provided as  eg. example.com, example.live

 	3. To Test Nginx webserver working or not by

 		* typing your ip address in web-browser